simonmichael/hledger/MANUAL.md

-About the terminology: we follow c++ ledger's usage, calling these the *actual date* (on the left) and the *effective date* (on the right). hledger doesn't actually care what these terms mean, but here are some mnemonics to help keep our usage consistent and avoid confusion:
+About the terminology: we follow c++ ledger's usage, calling these the *actual date* (on the left) and the *effective date* (on the right). hledger doesn't actually care what these terms mean, but here are some mnemonics to keep our usage consistent and prevent confusion:

-- "The movie ticket purchase took EFFECT on friday, but ACTUALLY appeared in my bank balance on monday."

-- "The payment by cheque took EFFECT then, but ACTUALLY cleared weeks later."

 - ACTUAL=EFFECTIVE.
-The actual date is by definition the one on the left, the effective date is on the right.
+The actual date is (by definition) the one on the left.
 A before E.
+- BANKDATE=MYDATE.
+You can usually think "actual is bank's, effective is mine".
 - LATER=EARLIER.
 The effective date is usually the chronologically earlier one.

-- BANKDATE=MYDATE.
-You can usually think of effective date as "my date" and actual date as "bank's date".
-  If you record a transaction manually, you'll use the effective (your) date.
-  If you convert a transaction from bank data, it will have the actual (bank's) date.
+- "The cheque took EFFECT then, but ACTUALLY cleared weeks later."

 Example: